brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 You manage Load Balancers using the `brightbox-lbs` command.
-We're going to create a new balancer called `test` that will balance between two servers.
+We're going to create a new balancer called `test` that will balance between two web servers.
 It balances ports `80` and `443` by default, so we don't need any other options:

     $ brightbox-lbs create -n "test" srv-hrmmb srv-h4lxv Creating a new load balancer